 A key objective of the South Pacific Sea Level and Climate Monitoring Project (SPSLCMP) is to provide an accurate long-term sea level record.
 SEAFRAME stations were installed from 1992 onwards to provide precise relative sea level measurements.
-The SEAFRAMES undergo regular calibration and maintenance and are levelled against a network of land-based benchmarks to maintain vertical datum control.
-The SEAFRAME observations are transmitted hourly via satellite and are processed using specific quality control procedures.
+The SEAFRAME stations undergo regular calibration and maintenance and are levelled against a network of land-based benchmarks to maintain vertical datum control.
+The SEAFRAME observations are transmitted via satellite and are processed using specific quality control procedures.

-The project's data collection program has been operating for a relatively short term and therefore the sea level trends are still prone to the effects of shorter-term ocean variability (such as El Niño and decadal oscillations).
+The project's data collection program has been operating for a relatively short period with regards to long-term climate change and therefore the sea level trends are still prone to the effects of shorter-term ocean variability (such as El Niño and decadal oscillations).
 As the data sets increase in length, the trend estimates will begin to reflect longer-term change rather than short-term fluctuations.
 Figure 4 shows how the sea level trends from SEAFRAME stations have evolved from one year after installation to the present.
 These trends will continue to stabilise for many more years, as is demonstrated by Figure 6.

 Figure 4.
 Evolution of relative sea level trends (mm/year) at SEAFRAME stations.
-The trends continue to stabilise as the lengths of records increase.
+The trends continue to stabilise as the length of record increases.